The management structure of the CRCWSC has been designed to ensure effective and efficient delivery of the Strategic Plan 2016/17 - 2020/21.

 - development and recommendation of Research Programs and Projects for approval by the Board;

-- performance review of Research Programs and Projects, incorporating advice from advisory committees;
+- performance review of Research Programs, incorporating advice from advisory committees;

 - informing the development of strategies to ensure research translation and adoption by industry;